 Below you will find two of the uses of the phrasal verb 'base on' which you are likely to find used in the Cambridge Advanced exam.

-In addition to the meaning/definition for each use, you will also find two examples of it being used with each meaning (to help you understand the use and the context it is used in better).
+In addition to the meaning/definition for each use, you will also find two examples of it being used with each meaning (to help you better understand its use and the context it is used in).

 In order to remember these uses, make sure to make an example in your own words with the phrasal verb.